Billing and Financial Information

 When you visit our office you undertake personal responsibility regarding payment for the services provided.
 The Lown Cardiovascular Group will directly bill a patient’s insurance carrier for care received, but the contract for coverage of medical care is between the patient and his/her insurance carrier.
 Patients are ultimately responsible for the prompt payment of their bills.

 For certain services, and depending on your insurance coverage, payment at the time of service may be required.
-Co-payments are collected at the time of your visit.
+Co-payments are collected at your visit.
 For your convenience, the Lown Group accepts Visa, MasterCard, Discover, and American Express for payment of services.

 If personal circumstances prevent you from paying the cost of medical care, please discuss your situation with the Patient Accounts Manager.
 A convenient payment schedule can be arranged with you.
 Be sure to communicate any reasons for delayed payment to the Patient Accounts office promptly.
 Unpaid accounts over three months old are subject to referral to a collection agency.